tanishthaJawa/learnPython/README.md

 To seperate a variable name we don't use camel case we use snake case i.e seperate it with an underscore(_)

 # **Data Types:**
+Each Python data type is an object that has been instaniated by some class
 - String = ""
 - Number : decimal or normal
 - Boolean = True,False